Why Couples Who Sweat

 Amy Baglan, CEO and founder of MeetMindful.com and Yoga Dates, says that “Relationships and fitness go hand in hand, they are both hard work but well worth it.
 A romantic relationship that is worth something is always going to be hard work, just like getting in shape and becoming healthier require time and effort.”

-We are exploring how Couple Therapy (if that’s what it is called) can help live-in partners and married couples have a better relationship with their better halves.
+We are exploring how Couple Exercise Therapy can help live-in partners and married couples have a better relationship with their better halves.
 We shall also discuss the overall impact this could have on their subconscious mind over a period of time.

 We are presenting some smart reasons as to why you should exercise with your better half for improved fitness results and a strong and healthy relationship.
-You may note that these results may only be visible in significant terms
+You may note that the positives of this gym-based alliance would take some time to take effect, though they are sure to be there.

-A salient law of Social Psychology states even the presence of your partner or fiancé is likely to improve your ability and efficiency of your workouts.
+A salient law of Social Psychology states the presence of your partner or fiancé is likely to improve the speed, ability, and efficiency of your workouts.
 Even if you already feel competent doing a particular exercise, bringing along your romantic partner may be a fantastic way to boost your energy output.

 The inclusion of nonverbal activities in workout patterns like lifting weight in rhythms, running at an equal pace, etc. helps people feel emotionally attuned with one another, and those who experience or engage in it tend to report greater feelings of having “bonded” with their partner.